 Senior Manager, Multilateral Climate Strategy and Senior Attorney

-Areas of expertise: Climate change, international climate policy, UN climate negotiations, EU Emissions Trading System (ETS), legal issues in international climate negotiations, governance of geoengineering research
+Areas of expertise: Climate change, global climate policy, UN climate negotiations, EU Emissions Trading System (ETS), legal issues in global climate negotiations, governance of geoengineering research

-Within this framework, Alex focuses on emissions cap-and-trade programs, legal issues in the international climate negotiations, and environmental governance.
-He leads EDF’s advocacy at the UN Framework Convention on Climate Change (UNFCCC), where he works with policy makers to identify and implement high-integrity standards to guide climate policy design, including the use of economic incentives for environmental protection and linkage among international carbon markets.
+Within this framework, Alex focuses on emissions cap-and-trade programs, legal issues in the global climate negotiations, and environmental governance.
+He leads EDF’s advocacy at the UN Framework Convention on Climate Change (UNFCCC), where he works with policy makers to identify and implement high-integrity standards to guide climate policy design, including the use of economic incentives for environmental protection and linkage among global carbon markets.

 Alex’s work also includes research, analysis, and advocacy on effective governance systems for geoengineering research, as part the Solar Radiation Management Governance Initiative.

 Prior to joining EDF, Alex was a negotiation advisor and instructor for an international negotiation consulting firm based in Boston, Massachusetts.
 During private practice in law firms in San Francisco and Washington, D.C., he counseled clients in negotiating complex environmental disputes.